OpenTreeOfLife/reference-taxonomy/registry/README.md

 ### Taxonomy compared to synthetic tree

+*This section needs to be rewritten in light of new tests experiments.py*

 One can also apply the simple test framework to a taxonomy and a synthetic tree that is based on that taxonomy.
 When we apply it to the plants branch of OTT 2.9 and the plants branch of the draft 4 synthetic tree,